schrotie/bindom/README.md

 apps.

-However, most apps are much simpler than the complexity level calling for Redux. and if you write something simple, you should use something simple for state management.
+However, most apps are much simpler than the complexity level calling for Redux.
+And if you write something simple, you should use something simple for state management.
 Since I didn't find something that satisfied my likings, I implemented [xt8](https://github.com/schrotie/xt8).